pyRTX.core.utils_rt

 pyRTX.core.utils_rt.sample_lambert_dist(normal, num=100)[source]

-Generate a cloud of direction vectors following the Lambert cosine distribution (also known as Lambertian distribution or cosine-weighted hemisphere sampling).
+Generate direction vectors following the Lambert cosine distribution.

 Parameters: